-Here are several easy and inexpensive Home Interior Updates that are easy to do on the weekend and won’t break the bank!
+Here are several easy and inexpensive Home Interior Updates that are easy to do on the weekend and won't break the bank!
 Make your home a haven.

 There are a few things to do before you make any changes to your home interior:

-- SEEK INSPIRATION – follow a few interior design blogs like Coco Kelley and Cococozy.
+- SEEK INSPIRATION - follow a few interior design blogs like Coco Kelley and Cococozy.
 Also, turn to social media for design inspiration.
-Check out Hunted Interior, Amber Interiors, and Studio McGee-they all have amazing style and tons of inspiration.
+Check out Hunted Interior, Amber Interiors, and Studio McGee-they all have fantastic style and tons of inspiration.

 - DECIDE ON A DESIGN STYLE - do you feel most comfortable in a minimalist environment?
 Do you lean more traditional?
 Maybe it's a farmhouse style that speaks to you.
 Whatever it is, try to narrow that down first.
 Search Pinterest to find inspiration.